Showing your Hedgehog in Competitions

-You may even learn a thing or two from your competitors about how they care for their pog, which is actually part of the reason that hedgehog shows were started in the first place.
+You may even learn something from your competitors about how they care for their pets, which is part of the reason that hedgehog shows were started in the first place.

 Get him ready

-Take pictures, decorate the exterior Sir Plumpkin’s cage or your hotel room door if you’ve traveled from afar.
+Take pictures, and decorate the exterior of Sir Plumpkin’s cage or your hotel room door if you’ve traveled from afar.

-This is a fun and interactive type of event where you may come away with a blue ribbon for Sir Plumpkin and a whole scrapbook’s worth of adorable pictures.
+This is a fun and interactive event where you may come away with a blue ribbon for Sir Plumpkin and a whole scrapbook’s worth of adorable pictures.

 Post the cutest pictures to any social media account you may have.
-If you browse around, you will see other owners also have so inspiring photos of their pets.
+If you browse around, you will see other owners also have such inspiring photos of their pets.